 Choosing a reputable auto transport company can be a daunting task for any first-time shipper.
 Whom should you trust?
 What is the difference between auto transport brokers and carriers?
 Without understanding how the auto-transport industry works, you’re setting yourself up for failure.

-Shippers need to understand that brokers don’t actually frankly even can’t guarantee shipping.
+You need to understand that brokers don’t actually guarantee shipping.
 A dishonest broker might offer you a “super low-price,” but that doesn’t mean a thing.
-In the auto transport industry, it’s not carriers bidding on shippers’ orders but rather shippers bidding on carriers’ truck space.
 Carriers are the actual drivers, most of whom are independent contractors.
 They’re the ones who determine price.

 What really happens when you agree to a shipping order?
 A broker posts your shipment information on a central board where drivers look for work.
 That’s all.
 Drivers then pick what orders they want based on price.
-Higher price has a much better chance of being shipped earlier.
-Booking an order a month or two in advance won’t change that as the rates change on a regular basis due to supply and demand and therefore quotes are only valid for up to 10 days.
+It doesn’t matter when you placed your order.
+That’s not how it works.
+Higher prices always ship first.